sudoankit/Personal-Website/README.md

 Personal website with links to my projects, blog, research notes and etc.

-I made this website using Typora HTML export with some custom CSS I wrote.
-My philosophy is clean, minimal and a very fast website ( it's around <500KB, the Apple notes texture takes about 170 KB and my resume is around 120KB).
+I made this website using Github's Primer CSS.
+I really love minimal design and beautiful typography.
+I use the fantastic **Inter** font for everything apart from a few pages that use Source Sans Pro.

-I will try to keep my website under 1MB as long I can.
+The website is about < 80kb in size.

 ## Blog